nus-cs2113-AY1920S2/tp/docs/team/lowjiayee.md

 Pac is a event scheduler which helps to keep track of events.
 Attendance and performance of students can be tracked under each event.
 The user interacts with it using a Command Line Interface (CLI).
+It is written in Java, and has about 8k lines of code (LOC).

 # Summary of Contribution